 - Several versions of the sentence with the same meaning.
 In every language there different ways to say the exact same thing.
 Usually textbooks teach you only one and then you get stumped when you are faced with the real world.
 I like that this book provides several versions, for example, “Where does it hurt?” is given in different dialogues as “어디가 아프세요?”, “어디 아파요?”, and “어디 아프세요?”.

 - Exercises with answer key.
 Most tasks are designed for self-learning and all those have the answer key in the back so you can check your knowledge.
 Every lesson has an additional task or two which is designed to be done in a classroom and those of course don’t have correct answers.

 I also liked the design of the book, which might not be important to everyone.
-The book is printed on quality glossy paper, with lots of little pictures and Even as an adult I find myself tricked into believing learning won’t be so difficult when I see cute little cartoons when I see It’s not true at all of course, but whatever helps me keep on going and not give up, right?
+The book is printed on quality glossy paper, with lots of little drawings.
+Even as an adult I find myself tricked into believing learning won’t be so difficult when I see cute little cartoons sprinkled over the pages.
+It’s not true at all of course, but whatever helps me keep on going and not give up, right?

 What I found a bit silly were the listening tips in each lesson.
 They weren’t really helpful and felt more like tips on how to be human.
 “If you cannot understand what you hear or if you want to check whether you have heard correctly, ask the person to repeat the words.”
 “If you understand whether the speaker is angry or sad or happy, you will understand better the meaning of what is said.”
 Aren’t those things just instinctual to us?

 Every chapter is laid out in the same way: Preparation for the lesson which tests you on the knowledge of some of the vocabulary that will be used in the lesson; between three and six dialogues with comprehension questions; listening tips and pronunciation of words that are exceptions; two tasks for classroom settings; and finally vocabulary and expressions which will be useful in certain situations.